Al Holcomb: Arizona Cardinals

 On January 26, 2018, Holcomb was hired as defensive coordinator for the Arizona Cardinals.
 He was fired on December 31, 2018, along with head coach Steve Wilks.

 Cleveland Browns

 On January 16, 2019, Holcomb was hired as linebackers coach and run game coordinator by the Cleveland Browns.

 Carolina Panthers (second stint)

 On January 19, 2020, Holcomb returned to the Carolina Panthers and was hired as their defensive run game coordinator.

 The Panthers were selected to coach in the 2021 Senior Bowl, but linebackers coach Mike Siravo missed the game due to COVID-19 protocols, so Holcomb took over his duties in the game.

+Buffalo Bills

+On February 8, 2023, the Buffalo Bills hired Holcomb as a senior defensive assistant.

+On February 2, 2024, he was appointed as linebackers coach.